MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-use-tags.md

 > [!NOTE]
 > At this time, you can't use the schedule feature to run a category classification model.

+## Use in Power Apps

+### Use the formula bar

+You can integrate your AI Builder category classification models in Power Apps maker studio by using the formula bar.
+More information: [Use formulas for text AI models](/use-model?#use-formulas-for-text-ai-models-preview)

 ## What if the model isn't writing new tag suggestions?